aldrichtr/infraspective/docs/help/Measure-WebSite.md

 ```

 ### -Property

 The Property to be expanded.
-If Ommitted, Property Will Default to Status.
+If omitted, property will default to status.
+Can
-Can handle nested objects
+handle nested objects within properties
-within properties

 ```yaml
 Type: String